 Oxygen molecules dissolve and move across a thin film of moisture from the air sac to the bloodstream.
-Oxygenated blood is sent to the heart and then pumped around the body.
+Blood carrying oxygen travels to the heart and is then pumped around the body.
 At the same time, carbon dioxide in the blood crosses from the capillaries to the air sacs, using the same film of moisture.
-The carbon dioxide is then breathed out.
+The carbon dioxide leaves the body within the exhaled breath.

 Complications of emphysema

 - Pneumonia – this is an infection of the alveoli and bronchioles.
-A person with emphysema is prone to repeated bouts of pneumonia.
+A person with emphysema is more prone to pneumonia.

-- Collapsed lung – some lungs develop large air pockets (bullae), which can burst during a coughing fit.
-The lung may deflate if the air escapes into the chest cavity.
+- Collapsed lung – some lungs develop large air pockets (bullae), which may burst, resulting in lung deflation (also called pneumothorax).

-- Heart problems – the damaged alveoli and reduced number of capillaries mean that the heart has to pump hard to move blood through the lungs.
+- Heart problems – damaged alveoli, reduced number of capillaries and lower oxygen levels in the blood stream may mean that the heart has to pump strongly to move blood through the lungs.
 Over time, this can place considerable strain on the heart.

 Diagnosis of emphysema